Sanjiv Bhatt: Arrest

 On 30 September 2011, Bhatt was arrested, following an investigation into KD Panth's FIR.
 Bhatt alleged that Panth was following "diktats" from the Modi government, an allegation denied by Panth.
 Bhatt's arrest was condemned by the Congress leaders and human rights activists, who accused the Modi government of persecuting Bhatt.
 The arrest gave rise to protests at places such as Ahmedabad, Delhi and Bangalore.
 The Gujarat IPS Officers Association also expressed their support for Bhatt and his family, although this was far from being unanimous and was downplayed by various senior officers.
 Bhatt has referred to being harassed by members of the Gujarat police.

 On 17 October 2011, Bhatt was granted bail by a local court in Ahmedabad, on condition that he continue to cooperate with investigations into the allegations laid against him.
 His bail application had been opposed by the Modi government.
 The Supreme Court suspended the case in April 2012, with Bhatt arguing that the arrest was "politically motivated".

 Bhatt was among those who refused to accept an award offered by the Maulana Muhammad Ali Jauhar Academy in 2011.
 This was because one of the co-awardees, Jagdish Tytler, is alleged to have been involved in the 1984 anti-Sikh riots.

-Conviction
+Convictions

 In November 2012, Bhatt and six other policemen were charged with murder in the 1990 custodial death case of Prabhudas Vaishnani.
 On 20 June 2019, he was sentenced to life in relation to this case.

+On 27 March 2024, Bhatt was convicted by Palanpur Sessions Court in a drug peddling case.
+The case against him was of falsely implicating a lawyer on charges of possessing around a kilogram of drugs in 1996 when Bhatt was the Superintendent of Police in Banaskantha.
+On 29 April 2025, the Supreme Court dismissed his plea for bail and suspension of his life sentence in the 1990 custodial death case.